hypermine-bc/labs/content/posts/metaverse-and-did.md

 **Device authentication**

 Another way to possibly solve this problem is, using device binding.
 Meaning, your device can produce a digital signature (exactly the way we sign using pen on paper in the real world) to the verifier (website) and the verifier can verify that signature and give access to the registered device.
-The reason this is better than approach than pure password is that difficulty in sharing the device with someone else.
+The reason this is a better approach than pure password is that difficulty in sharing the device with someone else.
 And one can not also make copies of the device as opposed to passwords which not only can be shared but also can be shared with multiple people at the same time.

 So in this case, the verifier does not verify the user's identity, rather it verifies the user's device and gives access to it.
 Now the next question is how can a device produce a signature?